of graduate employers say relevant experience is essential to getting a job with them

 Digital Toolkit

-This module involves the practical application of digital marketing tools and platforms.
-In order to enhance your understanding of key digital channels and their marketing functions, you will be taught design elements of website and content marketing as well as social media applications.
+This module allows you to develop your knowledge and practical application of digital marketing tools and platforms.
+You will be able to enhance your understanding of key digital channels that support and enhance the marketing function.
+The focus of the module is very much practitioner based where you will be taught the design elements of website and content marketing.

 Core Modules